 This was the case for me in a book by Allen Carr.
 If this book were available when I tried to stop smoking, I would have quit a lot sooner.
 Even so, his liberating and inspiring message greatly increased my resolve to never smoke again.
 Check out these brilliant books on stopping bad habits here under the category “Addiction Cures…”

-Blowing your New Year’s resolutions or goals isn’t failure unless you quit trying.
+Blowing your New Year’s resolutions or goals isn’t a failure unless you quit trying.

 Use the Pain of Failure to Succeed

 This isn’t a focus you should maintain, but looking at how bad you felt when you failed can strengthen your determination to succeed.

 Contrast the bad feelings of failing with the good feelings you had at the end of each successful day.
 Yes, this is a carrot-and-stick approach, but use whatever will get you through difficult periods.